ClickHouse/clickhouse-jdbc-bridge/README.md

 ## Known Issues / Limitation

-**Caution: this is not ready for production use, as it's still under development and lack of testing.**
+* Use the most recent LTS/stable version of ClickHouse

-* ClickHouse server should be patched or you may run into issues like `JDBC bridge is not running` and `Timeout: connect timed out`
+  Note: you may need to patch ClickHouse if you're using older version release before July, 2020.
+Please refer to [this](https://github.com/ClickHouse/ClickHouse/pull/11690) for details.
-* Pushdown is not supported
+* Pushdown is not supported by design
 * Query may execute twice because of type inferring
-* Complex data types like Array and Tuple are not supported
+* Complex data types like Array and Tuple are not supported - they'll be treated as String
-* Mutation is not fully supported - only insertion in simple cases
+* Mutation is not fully supported by deisgn - only insertion in simple cases
 * Scripting is experimental